 - Cool down by walking slowly to promote your recovery.

 - After finishing the cool down you'll see the distance you walked on the display.

-- Press the BACK button once to pause your session, once paused press and hold the BACK button to end the session.
+- Pacer/Pacer Pro: Press the BACK button once to pause your session, once paused press and hold the BACK button to end the session.
+Ignite 3: Press the button once to pause your session, once paused press and hold the button to end the session.

-During the test: Your current heart rate and the heart rate value above which you need to stay are shown at the top of the display.
+Your current heart rate and the heart rate value above which you need to stay is shown at the top of the display.
 At the bottom of the display you'll see the time elapsed.

 - Test heart rate (your average heart rate from the last 5 minutes of the test)

 - Test speed/pace (your average speed/pace during the test)

 - Tips for next time (these tips are meant to enhance the repeatability of the test and they're only shown on your watch)

 You can view your latest result on your watch in Tests > Walking test > Latest result.